AnonKryptiQuz/BeeXSS/README.md

 3. **Enter the xss.report username** when prompted.
 This will allow you to send scan results directly to your **xss.report** account for a more detailed analysis of the found vulnerabilities.

-4. **Specify the payload encoding settings**: Enter the number corresponding to the desired encoding method and specify how many times the payloads should be encoded.
-This allows flexibility for testing applications that handle multiple layers of encoding.
+4. **Specify the payload encoding settings.** Choose how many times you want to encode the payloads (0-3).
+Enter the corresponding number to apply the desired number of encoding layers.
+This helps bypass WAFs (Web Application Firewalls) and test applications that handle multiple layers of encoding.

 5. **Review the results** to check if any Blind XSS vulnerabilities were found.
 Vulnerable URLs will be flagged, and you’ll have the option to save them for future reference.